TheAssassin/mediaplayer-setup/Kodi/Kodi_19+.md

 ## Kodi 20 (Nexus): Need to use xbmcvfs.translatePath

+Many add-ons crash when trying to run them on Kodi 20+ unless the following modification is done:

 In all files `xbmc.translatePath` must be replaced by `xbmcvfs.translatePath` and in the affected files `import xbmcvfs must be added`, if not already present.
 Then it runs on Kodi 20.
 Unclear whether it then still runs on Kodi 18 and 19.

 ## Kodi 20 (Nexus): `<dir>` tags for repositories